KubiikSvK/VanekCraftInstallator/readme.md

 ## 🔚 Závěr

 Díky za to, že jsi to dočetl/a.
-A pokud tohle skutečně běží, dáváš si respekt – jsi legenda. ✨
+A pokud tohle skutečně dočetl až sem, máš můj respekt – jsi legenda. ✨
 Stačí kliknout a hrát.
 Gl hf!
 (Good luck, have fun!)